Celebrating a newly credentialed religious educator

 Religious Education Credentialing is a UUA program that recognizes religious education as a profession and supports religious educators.
 By documenting education and work experience, a religious educator is awarded a credential in one of three levels: Associate, Credentialed, and Master.

 The Religious Education Credentialing Committee (RECC) oversees the credentialing process.
 Patti Withers is the LREDA representative on the RECC.

 See a List of current credentialed religious educators here.

 This program provides a comprehensive path towards professionalism and a deeper understanding of our Unitarian Universalist values.
 Those receiving a credential realize and accept leadership in religious education and an understanding of professional standards.
 For more information about the program (including how to get started) visit the UUA's website.

 Credentialing Scholarship applications can be made at any time.
 Applications will be reviewed quarterly during the first week of March, June, September, or December.
 IT IS VERY IMPORTANT THAT YOU READ our scholarship priority and policies BEFORE you fill out the application.
 Once that's done, email the Credentialing Scholarship team.

 Use this Reimbursement Form to claim funds already awarded.

 The UUA also offers scholarships for continuing education.
 Find out more HERE

-The LREDA Committee on Mentoring trains and matches mentors who hold monthly meetings with the credentialing candidates.
+The LREDA Committee on Mentoring, among other work, trains and matches mentors who hold required monthly meetings with the credentialing candidates.
 These relationships are an invaluable part of the process of discerning one's call to religious education, both by the Candidate for Credentialing and the Mentor.
 If you are a credentialed religious educator and wish to serve as a Mentor, please find the application here.

 Celebrating Credentialed Religious Educators